rombiddle/SnakeArduinoLeonardo/README.md

 ## Push Buttons

-The 2 push buttons are plugged in PIN A4 and PIN A5.
+The 2 push buttons are plugged in at PIN A4 and at PIN A5.

+## Buzzer

+The buzzer is plugged in at PIN 0.

 ## Circuit Diagram